Student group takes Facebook privacy gripes to court

-VIENNA/DUBLIN An Austrian student group plans to go to court in a bid to make Facebook Inc (FB.O), the world's biggest social network, do more to protect the privacy of its hundreds of millions of members.
+VIENNA/DUBLIN An Austrian student group plans to go to court in a bid to make Facebook Inc, the world's biggest social network, do more to protect the privacy of its hundreds of millions of members.

 Campaign group europe-v-facebook, which has been lobbying for reforms at the U.S. company for more than a year, said it would appeal against decisions by the data protection regulator in Ireland, where Facebook has its international headquarters.